 In the EA we will discuss impacts that could occur as a result of the construction and operation of the planned project under these general headings:

 - air quality and noise;

 - endangered and threatened species;

 - hazardous waste;

 We will also evaluate reasonable alternatives to the planned project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource areas.

 You can make a difference by providing us with your specific comments or concerns about the project.
 Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
 The more specific your comments, the more useful they will be.
-To ensure that your comments are timely and properly recorded, please send your comments so that they will be received in Washington, DC on or before June 21, 2010.
+To ensure that your written comments are timely and properly recorded, please send in your comments so that they will be received in Washington, DC on or before March 22, 2010.

-For your convenience, there are three methods you can use to submit your comments to the Commission.
-In all instances, please reference the project docket number (PF10-14-000) with your submission.
-The Commission encourages electronic filing of comments and has expert eFiling staff available to assist you at (202) 502-8258 or email@example.com.
+For your convenience, there are three methods which you can use to submit your written comments to the Commission.
+The Commission encourages electronic filing of comments and has expert eFiling staff available to assist you at 202-502-8258 or firstname.lastname@example.org.